 3. Pests

 One of the worst situations you can get yourself into is purchasing a house infested with termites, spiders, cockroaches, or other pests.
 While older homes may get the occasional bug or rodent, some houses can be completely infested.
-This issue isn’t as easy to spot if you’re not trained for it, so it’s best to hire a professional to complete the task.
+According to Western Exterminator Company, a red flag to look out for is spotting live or dead insects inside the house.
+There are many other signs that aren’t as easy to spot if you’re not trained for it, so it’s best to hire a professional to complete the task.

 Man Spraying For Pests